 Current Watershed Conditions, Flood, and Drought Messages:

-ACTION: Residents are advised to exercise extreme caution when near rivers and waterbodies due to high river flows and slippery conditions.
+ACTION: Residents are advised to exercise extreme caution when near rivers and waterbodies due to increasing river flows and slippery conditions.
+Any ice-covered bodies of water are considered unsafe.
 Parents are encouraged to explain these dangers to their children.

 Residents in flood prone or low-lying areas, historically susceptible to flooding, should take the necessary precautions to protect their property.
 Please ensure:

-Duration: This water safety statement is in effect until April 17, 2024 at 5 PM or until an update has been issued.
+This flood watch statement is in effect until April 4th, 2025 at 5 PM or until an update has been issued.

 SNC monitors the water levels and weather forecasts as part of the Flood Forecasting and Warning Program.
 Updates are provided as conditions change.